-1.3 SUMMARY OF OVERALL PROJECT
+2.41.4 SUMMARY OF OVERALL PROJECT

-In conjunction with Caltrans, California Department of Fish and Game (CDFG), and United States Fish and Wildlife Service (USFWS), all restoration proposals have been evaluated based on biological merits.
-There were 25 restoration proposal submittals during the first tranche of funding, including those within core habitat areas.
+In conjunction with Caltrans, California Department of Fish and Game (CDFG), and United States Fish and Wildlife Service (USFWS), and the United States Army Corps of Engineers (ACOE) all restoration proposals have been evaluated based on biological merits.
+There were 25 restoration proposal submittals during the first tranche of funding, 20 restoration proposal submittals during the second tranche of funding, including those within core habitat areas.
+Core habitat areas are defined as areas that support high or very high landscape integrity (intact habitat) and biodiversity (vegetation and sensitive species) in a configuration that promotes the long-term persistence of these biological values.

 The evaluation of these restoration properties resulted in four hierarchical groups with the following characteristics:

-Group 1 typically possess the highest potential to support similar vegetative communities lost to freeway projects, restore habitat for species that are considered sensitive, and provide connectivity/contiguity opportunities Group 2 typically possess good potential to support similar vegetative communities lost to freeway projects, restore habitat for species that are considered sensitive, and provide connectivity/contiguity opportunities Group 3 generally possess lower potential to support similar vegetative communities lost to freeway projects, fewer sensitive species, and fewer connectivity/contiguity opportunities Group 4 generally possess very low potential to support vegetative communities lost to freeway projects, very few species considered sensitive, and very low connectivity/contiguity opportunities
+Group 1 typically possess the highest potential to support similar vegetative communities lost to freeway projects, restore habitat for species that are considered sensitive, and provide connectivity/contiguity opportunities, provide the highest potential to successfully replace lost functions and services of resources lost within the watershed of those at the impact site Group 2 typically possess good potential to support similar vegetative communities lost to freeway projects, restore habitat for species that are considered sensitive, and provide connectivity/contiguity opportunities, possess a good potential to successfully replace lost functions and services to aquatic resources within the watershed of the impact site Group 3 generally possess lower potential to support similar vegetative communities lost to freeway projects, fewer sensitive species, and fewer connectivity/contiguity opportunities, and possess lower potential to replace functions and values of similar aquatic resource types Group 4 generally possess very low potential to support vegetative communities lost to freeway projects, very few species considered sensitive, very low connectivity/contiguity opportunities, and possess a very low potential to replace or restore aquatic functions and services lost as a result of the freeway projects